Chevrolet Corvette E-Ray

 In addition, the fact that most super cars are adding an optional electrified or hybrid powertrain to their lineup – such as Porsche (918), BMW (i8), and Acura (NSX) – serve as a further indication that the Corvette should gain an electrified powertrain to keep up from a competitive standpoint.

-Following is what we expect from the Corvette E-Ray:
+Following is what we expect from the Corvette C8 E-Ray:

-Discuss the mid-engine Corvette in our Chevrolet forums.
+Discuss the Corvette E-Ray in our Chevrolet forums.